 How often should I have my dog groomed?

-A: It depends on your particular dog.
-Personally, I recommend every 4-6 weeks for most dogs.
+It depends on your particular dog.
+We offer optimal rates for families that have their dogs seen to on a 4 week rotation.
 With long coated breeds or even hair in excess of 1.5 inches you must brush/comb on a regular basis to prevent matting.
 If your dog has short hair, the nails and ears should be maintained in addition to a regular bathing to make sure healthy skin and coat is maintained.
-Generally, short-haired pets are groomed every 6-8 weeks

 We do not turn away any dogs based on breed alone.
 We do opt to choose not to work with dogs who are known to be aggressive or un-neutered male dogs older than 4 months of age.